matomo-org/developer-documentation/docs/3.x/tracking-api-clients.md

 ### Other clients

-Other community contributed clients are available in C++, Python, Node.js, and more languages, or JavaScript Frameworks such as AngularJS, Vue.js, React, React native.
-[See all integrations with Matomo](https://matomo.org/integrate/#programming-language-platforms-and-frameworks) and let us know if you hear (or create) a new one!
+Other community contributed clients are also available in C++, Python, Node.js, JavaScript Frameworks (AngularJS, Vue.js, React, React native...).
+[See all integrations with Matomo](https://matomo.org/integrate/#programming-language-platforms-and-frameworks).
+Please let us know if you hear about (or create!) a new SDK in your favorite technology!